Amazon behavioral interview (questions, method, and prep)

 1. What is a behavioral interview at Amazon?

 Amazon uses behavioral interviews to assess job candidates based on their past experiences.
-These questions typically start with “Tell me about a time you…” and focus on soft skills such as: leadership, communication, teamwork, problem solving, etc. In Amazon's case, there will be an emphasis on the 16 leadership principles, which we'll dive into a bit later.
+These questions typically start with “Tell me about a time you…” and focus on soft skills articulated in the 16 leadership principles.
+Areas of focus usually include leadership, ambiguity, problem-solving, bias for action, etc. (we'll go into more detail on these below.)

 For more information on the process for a specific role, consult one of our comprehensive interview guides below: